 A staggering 1.6 billion people are energy impoverished, lacking access to electricity and transportation fuel.
-The number of people relying on the traditional use of biomass for cooking is approximately 2.8 billion.
-Most of these people live in Sub-Saharan Africa, Latin America, India, Brazil and other developing Asian countries (excluding China), 82% of them live in rural areas.
+Most of these people live in Sub-Saharan Africa, Latin America, India, Brazil and other developing Asian countries (excluding China), 82% of them live in rural areas or underserviced communities.

 The United Nations FOA, The World Wildlife Fund and many others draw a direct correlation between the lack of access to energy and poverty.